HEIGHTS IN ENGLAND IN THE LATE EIGHTEENTH AND THE NINETEENTH CENTURIES

 AVERAGE HEIGHT 66.4 INS.
 (168.7 CMS.)

-The next information is an extract from the British Soldier Compendium (part of the National Archives), referring to 7,300 of the British Soldiers in Spain under Wellington.
+The next information is an extract from the British Soldier Compendium (constructed by Edward Boss from the National Archives), referring to 7,300 of the British Soldiers in Spain under Wellington.
 The soldiers who enlisted in the Napoleonic Wars were about 300,000 at any one time, so we can take them as representative of the general population (i.e. they were not a specific segment).
 The Army authorities needed to have a maximum of soldiers, so they did not impose any “minimum height standards” at that time.
 Thus we see that the distribution is a well-formed “bell curve”, i.e. there is no “truncation” of the left tail, which would be visible if there were effectively minimum height standards.

 Coss, Edward J.; All for the King’s Shilling: The British Soldier under Wellington, 1808-1814; University of Oklahoma, Norman, Oklahoma, 2010